British Columbia Archaeological Impact Assessment

-Kwäday Dän Ts'ìnchi, which was an archaeological site containing a frozen person in British Columbia's Tatshenshini-Alsek Park.
-British Columbia archaeological sites are held in accordance with both the Heritage Act and the federal Environmental Assessment Act, which regulates the areas where developers can utilize and where the provincial government can build infrastructure.
+Kwäday Dän Ts'ìnchi, an archaeological site containing a frozen person in British Columbia's Tatshenshini-Alsek Park.
+In British Columbia, archaeological site and heritage protection follow both the Heritage Conservation Act and the federal Environmental Assessment Act, which can influence development projects including provincial government infrastructure.
 This process has not been put into place to discourage development, but has been put into place to regulate historic cultural sites in order to retain historic areas, sites, ecofacts, and artefacts.

 Procedures

-When applying for permits and assessments in regards to British Columbia development projects, there is an intense procedure that has to be followed, which contains many important steps and approvals.
-Upon receipt of an application in reference to a project report in regards to the Environmental Assessment Act, the following stages will occur: